Techdockttor/SchedulerPro/README.md

 - **Flask**: A lightweight and flexible micro web framework for Python.
 - **SQLite**: A self-contained, serverless, zero-configuration, transactional SQL database engine.
-- **Jinja2**: A full-featured template engine for Python used for generating HTML dynamically.

 ## Installation